 The next step would be to file an appeal with the Global Entry Ombudsman’s Office, which is responsible for adjudicating appeals.
 If the Ombudsman finds reason to overturn the rejection, then you will usually be granted an in-person interview, which significantly increases the chances for acceptance into the Global Entry and TSA Pre-Check programs.
 This can sometimes be hard to achieve without the guidance of a Connecticut attorney who is knowledgeable in the Global Entry appeals process.

 How an Experienced Connecticut Global Entry Appeal Lawyer Can Help You

-So how can the Connecticut Global Entry appeal lawyers at Mark Sherman Law assist you?
+So how can the Connecticut Global Entry appeal attorneys at Mark Sherman Law assist you?
 We reach out directly to the Global Entry Ombudsman’s office to investigate exactly why your application was rejected.
 We then contact the courthouses involved with your prior cases or arrest, submit the appropriate legal paperwork and, if necessary, file motions requesting the disclosure of the records, reports, and certificates related to your old case.
 We then gather additional personal, professional and educational data and paperwork from your past, and, coupled with time-tested and result-proven legal arguments we’ve developed in this area of law, submit an appellate package to the Global Entry Ombudsman’s office on your behalf.

 The Firm’s Unique Experience in Law & Travel

-We are often asked how our firm became involved in this area of law.
+We are often asked how our Connecticut firm became involved in Global Entry appeals law.
 The answer lies in Attorney Sherman’s unique experiences in litigation and travel.
 In addition to being a criminal and civil litigator since 1998, Attorney Sherman has been affiliated for over 10 years with Global Travel International, Inc. (“GTI”), one of the largest travel agencies in the United States.
 His affiliation with GTI has allowed him to closely follow legal issues and trends developing in the travel industry.
 Additionally, in 2010, Attorney Sherman along with the Firm’s Ryan O’Neill, Esq., were hired to join the international legal team defending Kosovo’s Minister of Transportation against corruption charges.
 That year, Attorney O’Neill traveled to Kosovo to assist the defense team in its successful defense of the Minister against these international corruption charges.